Listen to Audio Transcript: Breast milk composition over time

 Breast milk composition changes during one single feed

-Yet, despite all these changes, it has been observed that babies consume a similar amount of fat at the end of each day!
+Not so much; studies suggest that babies consume a similar amount of fat at the end of each day!

 Breast milk composition changes as baby grows in age

 Breast milk is UNIQUELY TAILORED by each mom to meet the SPECIFIC needs of her baby.
-Talk about personalized nutrition!

 Think about breast milk as a gradual change rather than truly distinct types.